RaphaelIT7/gmod-lua-shared/README.md

 NOTE: Added a workaround to fix it.
 - [x] Fixed the Stack
 - [x] (IMPORTANT) Find out why functions like Material crash.
 Are we missing something?
 - [x] Implement continue
 - [ ] What makes this call?
 What is broken? `CLuaInterface::CheckString 1068146288`
-- [ ] Update the ILuaObject.
-It's different in the MenuSystem.dll
+- [ ] What causes a stack leak?
+A bunch of nil values end up on the stack.
 - [x] Fix SetMember functions causing `[MENU ERROR] attempt to index a string value`
 - [ ] Type Errors cause engine errors.
 - [ ] Fix `/* */` and `//` in LuaJIT and remove the Workarounds from `CLuaInterface::RunMacros`